 Looking for the best Virginia fall attractions?
-This travel guide is covering 9 of the best things to do & places to see in Virginia.
+This travel guide is covering 9 of the best things to do & places to see in Virginia during fall.

 Did you know?
 Virginia is located midway between New York and Florida and, hence, called the “Gateway to the South”.

 There are a lot of things to do in Virginia be it historic sites, national parks, museums, caverns, wineries and more.
-Since the Travelling Foodie loves to take picturesque sights, here are some of the best Virginia attractions in fall.
+Since the Travelling Foodie loves to take picturesque sights, here’s how you can enjoy fall in Virginia for some fall foliage and colors.

 Shenandoah National Park

 Virginia is called the Mountain State for good reason.
-One of the best fall things to do in Virginia, the Shenandoah National Park is well known for its mountain ranges, which includes includes 300 square miles of the Blue Ridge Mountains in the central Appalachians.
+One of the best things to do for fall in Virginia, the Shenandoah National Park is well known for its mountain ranges, which includes includes 300 square miles of the Blue Ridge Mountains in the central Appalachians.

 Watch the YouTube video of the beautiful Shenandoah National Park here.